green-spaces/credit-card-analysis/README.md

 # Squirrel

-A local credit card bill analysis tool to squirrel away you money
+A local credit card bill analysis tool to help you squirrel away you money

 ## Initialize database